-Pelagics from Callao, Lima, Peru
+Pelagics from Paracas, Peru

 Peru boasts an impressive number of sea birds species and decent number of marine mammal species.
 The current list of birds stands at 69 species of birds and cetaceans 33.
-Kolibri Expeditions, with over 16 years of pelagic birding experience, invites you to join us on one of our specialized pelagic birding and/or whale spotting expeditions.
+Kolibri Expeditions, with +20 years of pelagic birding experience, invites you to join us on one of our specialized pelagic birding and/or whale spotting expeditions.

 The Birding Experience:

-A limit of 20 birders (the boat can carry 40) allows us more hands on time with each person.
+A limit of 16 birders (the boat can carry 40) allows us more hands on time with each person.

 Chumming.
 We concoct a special “seafood soup” with left over’s and popcorn or popped rice.
 It is not unusual for the chum to attract 100’s of birds.
 Including a variety of storm-petrels and several other species such as Waved and Salvin’s albatross.

-Be Aware of:
+Be Aware Of: